 Please note the following:

-Many Calvin students participate in two or more ensembles a semester and, in spite of the time requirement, consider ensemble participation recreative (and a good stress-reliever!) and not a burden to their other coursework.
+Many Calvin students participate in two or more ensembles each semester and, in spite of the time requirement, consider ensemble participation recreative (and a good stress-reliever!) and not a burden to their other coursework.
 However, please think carefully about how much time you would like to dedicate to ensemble rehearsals each week and plan your schedule accordingly.
 If you have questions or need advice on picking an ensemble, please contact the Music Office.

 The Music Department does not require a music major audition prior to admission to Calvin.
 Permission to major in music is granted usually at the end of the first year based on a list of requirements.

 Calvin offers two music degree programs: Bachelor of Arts (BA) or a Bachelor of Music Education degree (BMEd) with a vocal or instrumental concentration.

 Whether you plan to major in music or biochemistry, Calvin offers plenty of opportunities to sing or play together with other musicians.
 All Calvin students may participate in an ensemble or take private lessons.